Skip to main content

 A liberal arts degree includes the study of history, literature, writing, philosophy, sociology, psychology, creative arts and more.
-Liberal arts programs are designed to help you formulate compelling arguments, communicate well and solve problems.
+These programs are designed to help you formulate compelling arguments, communicate well and solve problems.

-Studying liberal arts can equip you "with a myriad of colors to paint with to create a vibrant career picture," said Torian Parker, an instructional designer and former career advisor at Southern New Hampshire University (SNHU).
+According to Torian Parker, an instructional designer and former career advisor at Southern New Hampshire University (SNHU), studying these subjects can equip you "with a myriad of colors to paint with to create a vibrant career picture."
 That's because the degree programs are designed to develop soft skills such as:

-"With these skills, liberal arts (majors) have a unique opportunity to enter varying career paths through a holistic approach,” Parker said.
-Earning a liberal arts degree can be an effective way to show employers you have the skills necessary to be an asset in a range of fields.
+"With these skills, (you) have a unique opportunity to enter varying career paths through a holistic approach,” Parker said.
+Earning this degree can be an effective way to show employers you have the skills necessary to be an asset in a range of fields.

-As a discipline, these subjects are intended to give you general knowledge and the ability to think critically and learn any subject — instead of specific skills needed for a technical profession.
-Instead, liberal arts sharpen your research, writing and critical thinking skills.
+These disciplines are intended to give you general knowledge and the ability to think critically and learn any subject.
+Instead of focusing on specific skills needed for a technical profession, these subjects sharpen your research, writing and critical thinking skills.

-As to what you can do with a degree in liberal arts, the benefits go far beyond the specific subject knowledge from a particular degree.
-When it's time to enter the job market, liberal arts majors have a huge array of possibilities available to them, including many in science, technology, engineering and mathematics (STEM) and business.
+As to what you can do with this education, the benefits go far beyond the specific subject knowledge from a particular degree.
+When it's time to enter the job market, these majors have a huge array of possibilities available to them, including many in science, technology, engineering and mathematics (STEM) and business.

 What is a Liberal Arts Degree Good For?